Birchrun Hills Veal Flank Steaks stuffed with Oley Valley Mushrooms, Phoenixville Farmers Market

 The painted façade beneath the bridge hosted a parallel square of lined farmer and artisan vendors selling their fresh goods as the wind howled through the arched opening.
-Most customers, often huddled together, bundled up with the only visible distinction, brightly flushed cheeks between pulled down wool hats and scarves.
+Most customers often huddled together bundled up with their only visible distinction being brightly flushed cheeks pulled down between wool hats and scarves.

-With the exception of firmly grasping around a cardboard cup filled with steaming hot floral tea of the day, leather gloves proved not a good choice for a snow warned forecast molding the black fabric tightly into five curves requiring energetic tugging before trembling in the bitterness attempting to separate and pass over the bills of payment then painfully clenching the paper bag and purchased fresh contents within.
+With the exception of firmly grasping around a cardboard cup filled with steaming hot floral tea of the day leather gloves proved not a good choice for the snow warned forecast molding the black fabric tightly into five curves requiring energetic tugging before trembling in the bitterness attempting to separate and pass over the bills of payment then painfully clenching the paper bag of purchased fresh contents within.

 The decidedly inspired meal of the evening, Birchrun Hills Farm veal flank steaks later seared and stuffed from a generous bag of mixed Pennsylvania award winning mushrooms from Oley Valley Mushroom Farm, meaty shitakes, soft greyish oysters, nutty, buttery royal trumpets and firm round criminis, seared then mixed with some chopped fresh kale, topped with a veal stock and wine butter sauce.

 Alongside a richly flavored Bordeaux and served surrounding warm crackling logs in the fireplace faded the memory of facing the howling wind whipping round the painted façade beneath the Gay Street Bridge on the days visit to the Phoenixville Farmers Market, perhaps it was merely only a severe brisk after all.